 Repairs are possible on all Interapid gages.
 With over 50 years of experience in Interapid repairs we are well qualified to perform repairs of these tools.
 Additionally, we can provide spare parts to qualified repair shops and dealers.

 This style of measuring gage is available in every conceivable cost range from cheap throw-aways out of China, to flimsy Japanese models, to sturdy and recently improved German Intertest, all the way up to these high end Interapid gages.
-For an alternative, and less expensive caliper gages see page 24.

 These items are included in the set but can also be purchased separately.
 Spare parts are also available.